 Humic acids are much larger particles than fulvic acids, both with slightly different properties.
 Both of them chelate nutrients together, yet humic acids tend to bind to polyphenols and other organic acids while fulvic acids chelate ionic trace minerals, forming complex bonds.

-The polyphenols (antioxidant plant-synthesized compounds) and other organic acids that are drawn to humic acids appear to be responsible for its many antioxidant and anti-inflammatory benefits.
+The polyphenols (antioxidant plant-synthesized compounds) and other organic acids that are drawn to humic acids appear to be responsible for its many antioxidant and immune-supportive benefits.

 It also binds to quinones, which create small doses of free radicals.
-These quinones - in conjunction with the other beneficial compounds found in humic and fulvic substances - help to heal wounds faster and offer highly effective antimicrobial properties towards pathogenic fungi and bacteria.
+These quinones - in conjunction with the other beneficial compounds found in humic and fulvic substances - help to heal wounds faster and discourage the growth of pathogenic fungi and bacteria.

 These properties are not nearly as impressive as the ones displayed by fulvic acid, the smaller and more complicated of the two.

-Fulvic Acids form a bridge between inorganic trace minerals and organic ones, effectively converting and chelating inorganic minerals into their organic form; a transformation that allows minerals to become readily absorbable nutrients that plants and animals (including humans!) can fully assimilate15.
+Fulvic Acids form a bridge between inorganic trace minerals and organic ones, effectively binding to and converting inorganic minerals into their organic form; a transformation that allows minerals to become readily absorbable nutrients that plants and animals (including humans!) can fully assimilate15.

 One molecule of fulvic acid is estimated to hold up to 60 ionic trace minerals!